Analysis of the impact of fear in the presence of additional food and prey refuge with nonlocal predator-prey models: Numerical Results

 Sometimes, a predator fails to access the whole of the prey population when a prey species successfully hides in a safe zone to dodge the frequent attack of their predator.
-This type of scenario can be captured by the prey refuge parameter $(m)$ in the model.
-Figure \ref{fig:4}(a) shows that the coexisting equilibrium point can be obtained when a certain amount of prey hides in a predator-prohibited zone, but both populations perform oscillatory behaviour if the prey refuge parameter comes below a threshold value.
-This situation occurs in the system through a supercritical Hopf bifurcation around the coexisting equilibrium point $E^{*}$ at $m_{[H]}=0.302811$ (the first Lyapunov coefficient is $l_{1}=-0.0389$), and stable limit cycle exists for $m<m_{[H]}$.
-Furthermore, the predator count has been plotted by taking the prey refuge parameter $(m)$ in Fig. \ref{fig:4}(b) in the absence and presence of additional food sources.
-It is seen that the Hopf threshold shifts towards the left due to the incorporation of additional food.
-Therefore, the additional food expands the region where the population can coexist as the population oscillates whenever $m$ is less than the Hopf threshold [see Fig. \ref{fig:4}(a)].
+The prey refuge parameter $(m)$ in the model can capture this scenario.
+Figure \ref{fig:4a} shows that the coexisting equilibrium point can be obtained when a certain amount of prey hides in a predator-prohibited zone, but both populations perform oscillatory behaviour if the prey refuge parameter comes below a threshold value.

+This situation occurs in the system through a supercritical Hopf bifurcation around the coexisting equilibrium point $(E^{*})$ at $m_{[H]}=0.302811$ (the first Lyapunov coefficient is $l_{1}=-0.0389$), and a stable limit cycle exists for $m<m_{[H]}$.
+Furthermore, the predator count has been plotted for increasing prey refuge $(m)$ in Fig. \ref{fig:4b} for different amounts of provided additional food sources.
+It is seen that the Hopf threshold shifts towards the left due to the incorporation of more additional food.
+Therefore, the additional food expands the scope of population coexistence as the population oscillates when $m$ is less than the Hopf threshold [see Fig. \ref{fig:4a}].

+In the proposed model, the parameter $A$ represents the additional food provided to the predator species, which is considered a bifurcation parameter in Fig. \ref{fig:sp1}.
+It is observed that when a small amount of additional food is introduced, the system exhibits oscillatory behaviour.
+However, as it increases, the system stabilizes into a coexistence equilibrium.
+This stability switching occurs through a supercritical Hopf bifurcation around $E^{*}$ at $A=A_{[H]}=1.227$, exceeding which a stable interior equilibrium emerges.
+Nevertheless, this stable coexistence does not persist for a long range of $A$.
+With a further increase in the parameter value, the predator population continues to grow while the prey biomass declines.
+Eventually, the prey population diminishes to the extent that it merges with the prey-free equilibrium via a transcritical bifurcation at $A=A_{[TC]}=5.053$.
+Beyond this threshold, the system stabilizes in a predator-only equilibrium, where the prey species is absent.